 Sequoyah's Cabin in Sallisaw is an Oklahoma landmark that has been protected and preserved to give visitors an inside look at the life of this famous Cherokee man.
-Sequoyah is well known as a silversmith who developed the written alphabet for the Cherokee language.
-He built his one-room log cabin in 1829 and visitors will experience firsthand the work of Sequoyah to increase literacy within the Cherokee Nation.
+Sequoyah is well-known as a silversmith who developed the written alphabet for the Cherokee language.
+Built in in 1829, visitors to this log cabin will experience firsthand Sequoyah's efforts to increase literacy within the Cherokee Nation.
 The cabin was enclosed in a protective native stone cover building in 1936 for future generations to experience its unique history.

-At the museum today, Cherokee history and basics of his syllabary's use are taught, and exhibits and artifacts of early Cherokee life are on display.
-Browse artifacts that reflect the great accomplishments of Sequoyah and his contribution to Oklahoma history and heritage.
-Settled on a serene 10-acre park, visitors enjoy walking the very grounds Sequoyah once walked after browsing the artifacts within the cabin.
+The museum today explains Cherokee history and basics of Sequoyah's syllabary.
+View exhibits and artifacts of early Cherokee life around the cabin, and browse items that reflect the great accomplishments of Sequoyah and his contribution to Oklahoma history and heritage.
+Settled on a serene 10-acre park, visitors enjoy walking the very grounds Sequoyah once walked after exploring the cabin.